 For decades, experts have touted marine reserves as refuges for species facing population declines due to overfishing, pollution, coastal development, and other pressures.
 And the evidence has consistently shown that protected areas can help strengthen ecosystems and rebuild biodiversity.

-World leaders and policymakers convening at the United Nations Ocean Conference this June must take note of this newly synthesized scientific evidence.
 Counteracting the combined impacts of overfishing, warming ocean waters, and rising acidity requires swift action.
-To date, only 3.5 percent of the ocean has been set aside for protection and 1.6 percent is fully protected, although there are commitments to raise the total coverage of protected areas to 10 percent by 2020.
-Taking action now to implement fully protected ocean space is necessary to safeguard ecosystems and the economic benefits they provide.
+To date, about 5 percent of the ocean has been set aside for protection and just over 2 percent is highly protected, although there are commitments to raise the total coverage of protected areas to 10 percent by 2020.
+The IUCN has recommended protecting 30 percent of all marine habitats by 2030.
+Acting now, to put in place fully protected ocean space, is necessary to safeguard these ecosystems and the economic benefits they provide.

 Marine reserves are noted to be a low-tech, cost-effective strategy in ocean conservation.
 This study clearly indicates that this conservation tool can yield multiple benefits beyond ocean conservation, on local, regional, and global scales.
 The establishment of marine reserves can help slow the effects of climate change and alleviate some of its expected hardships, such as reduced food security and sea level rise.
 Large, highly protected reserves can help ensure the future health of our ocean for communities whose livelihoods depend on it.